 If a required bundle, product, or fileset is not installed, then you must install it.
-Refer to your operating system or software documentation for information about installing products.
+See your operating system or software documentation for information about installing products.

-Note: There may be more recent versions of the patches listed in the preceding paragraph that are installed on the system.
+Note: There may be more recent versions of the patches listed in the preceding paragraph installed on the system.
 If a listed patch is not installed, then determine if a more recent version is installed before installing the version listed.